-In the fourth quarter of 2017, we announced the initiation of a randomized, controlled, open-label, single-ascending dose Phase I/II clinical study, called IGNITE DMD, which is designed to evaluate SGT-001 in ambulatory and non-ambulatory males with DMD aged four to 17 years.
-The primary objectives of the study are to assess the safety and tolerability of SGT-001, as well as efficacy as defined by microdystrophin protein expression.
-The study will also assess muscle function and mass, respiratory and cardiovascular function, serum and muscle biomarkers associated with microdystrophin production, patient reported outcomes and quality of life measures, among other endpoints.
-The study will enroll approximately 16 to 32 patients with DMD, who will be randomly assigned to either an active treatment group or a delayed treatment group.
-Initially, adolescents aged 12 to 17 years will receive treatment and, at a later stage of the study, children aged four to 11 years will be dosed.
+We filed our IND and plan to commence our clinical trial activities for SGT-001 in the second half of 2017.
+We anticipate that approximately 16 to 32 patients with DMD will be randomly assigned to either an untreated control arm or an active treatment arm.
+Initially, adolescents aged 12 to 17 years will be treated and, at a later stage of the study, children aged four to 11 years will be dosed.
+Patients in the treatment arm will receive a single intravenous infusion of SGT-001.
 Efficacy will be assessed by comparing microdystrophin protein expression in muscle biopsy before treatment and 12 months after treatment for each patient.
-Participants in the control group who continue to meet inclusion criteria and not meet exclusion criteria will receive active treatment after 12 months.
+Additional efficacy endpoints, including functional assessments, muscle imaging and biomarkers, will be compared against the control arm.
 Based on results from this study, we will evaluate the need for future clinical trials that may include other patient populations, as well as the need for larger confirmatory clinical trials.
 If approved, we intend to commercialize SGT-001 in the United States and European Union, and we may enter into licensing agreements or strategic collaborations to commercialize the product candidate in other markets.